Skip to content

 The ‘RGB Split Tone Hi Mid Lo’ DCTL offers additional control over mid-tones.
 The tool comes equipped with ‘mid’ sliders that allow users to split the RGB curves at specific points.
 You can also adjust the pivot to determine exactly where this split occurs

-NODE ORDER SUGGESTIONS
+NODE ORDER

 Where you place the ‘RGB Split Tone’ DCTL in your node tree depends on your creative intent.